sbgrid/ome-tiff-conversion/src/site/metadata.md

     String
     Timestamp

-For more complicated mappings code has to be written to convert the values.
+For more complicated mappings, support code has to be written to convert the values.
-Attributes then supply the appropriate value the converter.
+Attributes then can supply the appropriate value the converter.
 For instance _TYPE_ is an attribute which is used to determine the number of bits used in the image.

 It is configured by the following tag: